 Triggers when the number of waiting jobs exceeds a threshold.

-| Threshold | Number of waiting jobs to trigger | 1000 |
+Setting Description Example Threshold Number of waiting jobs to trigger 1000 Resolve Threshold Number to resolve alert 500

-Use case: Detect when jobs are piling up faster than workers can process them.
+Use case : Detect when jobs are piling up faster than workers can process them.

 Processing Time (Average)